 The park is 17 miles south of Naples right on the Tamiami Trail (SR 41.)
 The only cities down here are beach-front Marco Island and the outposts of Everglades City and Chokoloskee, which are literally at the end of the road.

 Collier-Seminole State Park draws people who love the natural Florida for camping, hiking and paddling.

 It’s also home to the 1924 Bay City Walking Dredge, and how often do you get to visit a “National Historic Mechanical Engineering Landmark”?
 The hulking dredge was used to build the first road across the Everglades, a feat many doubted was possible.

 The Naples park has plenty going for it.
 Folks love the picnic grounds and playground across from the river and boat ramp.
 The riverfront is a great place to hang out; on sunny winter Saturday, we saw people fishing, reading, napping, paddling canoes and enjoying this slice of natural Florida.

 Canoe and kayak trail at Collier-Seminole State Park

 The canoe and kayak trail on the Blackwater River is another draw.
 It’s easy to explore: The park concessionaire rents canoes, kayaks and stand up paddleboards.
+(As of February 2023, the concession is temporarily closed, so check before you go.)
 Plenty of never-before-paddlers were giving it a try the day we visited.
 We spent three hours on the river in a rented canoe and paddled under a twisting, deep-green mangrove canopy to Mud Bay, where we turned around and paddled back.